 - You are repeating something you wrote in a work that you have not formally published, but that you have submitted for a class.

 In the first scenario, it is rather obvious that you should cite something that has been published somewhere, even if it was something that you wrote yourself.

 The second scenario is less obvious.
-In situations where you want to re-use some of your old material for a new paper, you have to cite yourself as if you are the author of an "unpublished paper."
-However, students are not to turn in old assignment material for new assignments.
+In situations where you want to re-use some of your old material for a new paper, cite yourself as if you are the author of an "unpublished manuscript."
+However, students are generally not to turn in old assignment material for new assignments.

-But if, in a very rare instance, you needed to cite yourself it would look something like this:
+But if, in a very rare instance, you need to cite yourself it would look something like this:

 To find information about APA citation, visit the APA Help guide.

 Thank you for using ASK US.
 Contact your campus librarians if you need further information.